intel-iot-devkit/how-to-code-samples/plant-lighting-system/python/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create an automatic plant lighting monitor system that:<br>
+Using a compatible Intel-based platform, this project lets you create an automatic plant lighting monitor system that:<br>
 - uses a light sensor to determine if a separate automated lighting system is turned on or off based on a configurable schedule.<br>
 - can be accessed with your mobile phone via the built-in web interface to set the lighting times.<br>
 - monitors the water levels using a connected moisture sensor.<br>